egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/README.md

 # Introduction-to-Machine-Learning-Interviews-Book-Solutions

 In this work, I aim to share the knowledge I've accumulated in the field of machine learning.
 In addition to providing answers, you'll find plenty of illustrations to clarify concepts.
 Where I've found myself unable to answer a question, I've cited references that I've used to answer.
 I've also included recommendations based on my own experiences in data science.
-I hope you will find this respriatory useful.
+I hope you will find this repository useful.

 Main resources I have utilized: